cysouw/diathesis/text/c02_case.md

 ### [ –N | NA ] *sein* Causative {#sec:case-sein-causative}

-A typical causative verb allows for both a transitive [@Next a] and an intransitive [@Next b,c] in which the nominative of the intransitive is the same as the accusative from the transitive.
+A typical causative verb allows for both a transitive [@next a] and an intransitive [@next b,c] in which the nominative of the intransitive is the same as the accusative from the transitive.

 :::ex
 a.
 Der Junge zerbricht den Krug.